Soft gluon resummation of Drell-Yan rapidity distributions: theory and phenomenology: Phenomenology

 All curves will be computed using a fixed (NLO) set of parton distributions.
 In a realistic situation, parton distributions would be refitted each time at the corresponding perturbative order; the effect of the perturbative corrections on the hard cross-section is then partly reabsorbed in the PDFs (with fixed experimental data), and the effect on the Drell-Yan process gets tangled with the effect on other processes which are used for PDF fitting.
 Hence, a comparative assessment of size of various perturbative corrections on cross-sections and uncertainties, which is our main aim here, can only be done with fixed PDF.
 It should be born in mind, however, that our predictions will only be fully realistic when considering the NLO case.

-In order to assess perturbative uncertainties, we will perform standard variations of factorization and renormalization scale, and furthermore in order to assess the ambiguities related to the resummation procedure we will compare results obtained with the minimal and Borel prescriptions, as discussed in Sect.~\ref{sec:resummation}: specifically, for the Borel prescription we will use the modified BP$^\prime$ prescription Eq.~(\ref{sigmaBPp}), which provides a more moderate but realistic estimate of ambiguities as discussed in Sect.~\ref{sec:subl}, and take $C=2$ (see Sect.~\ref{sec:borel}).
+In order to assess perturbative uncertainties, we will perform standard variations of factorization and renormalization scales, and furthermore in order to assess the ambiguities related to the resummation procedure we will compare results obtained with the minimal and Borel prescriptions, as discussed in Sect.~\ref{sec:resummation}: specifically, for the Borel prescription we will use the modified BP$^\prime$ Eq.~(\ref{sigmaBPp}), which provides a more moderate but realistic estimate of ambiguities as discussed in Sect.~\ref{sec:subl}, and take $C=2$ (see Sect.~\ref{sec:borel}).
+Note that we have checked explicitly that also at the hadronic level curves obtained using the Borel prescription~\eqref{SBP2}, which contains logarithms of $\frac{1}{z}$, are indistinguishable from those obtained with the minimal prescription, in agreement with our discussion in Sect.~\ref{sec:subl}.

 Other sources of uncertainty will be discussed briefly in Sect.~\ref{sec:thunc}, where we will provide an overall assessment of uncertainties related to the value of the strong coupling and to the parton distributions, and then present and evaluate critically the use of scale variation to assess perturbative uncertainties.
 In the remainder of this Section detailed predictions for the three cases of interest will be presented.